A few nights ago, I had a conversation with Spirit.

 It so often happens that we’re born into situations where embracing our true desires would mean betraying the wishes of loved ones and the values held dearly by them.

 Think of the recent satirical biopic – Weird: The Al Yankovic Story.
 The film is only loosely based on Al’s life story, but it features a trope we all know so well.
-Al discovers his passion for the accordion but must keep it a secret from his father.
+A young Al discovers his passion for the accordion but must keep it a secret from his father.
 Of course, he is later discovered, and his father smashes Al’s accordion to pieces.

 It’s a trope for a reason.
 Plenty of people have this experience or something like it.